JakeStanger/ironbar/docs/modules/Custom.md

 Allows you to compose custom modules consisting of multiple widgets, including popups.
-Buttons can interact with the bar or execute commands on click.
+Labels can display dynamic content from scripts, and buttons can interact with the bar or execute commands on click.

 ![Custom module with a button on the bar, and the popup open.
 The popup contains a header, shutdown button and restart button.](https://user-images.githubusercontent.com/5057870/196058785-042ef171-7e77-4d5c-921a-eca03c6424bd.png)